waelkarman/open-pipe-media-player/README.md

 ## Open pipe media player [in development]

-The main goal is to master media pipelines and create a media player for [bunch-linux](https://waelkarman.github.io/bunch-linux-manifests/). <br><br>
+A media player built for [bunch-linux](https://waelkarman.github.io/bunch-linux-manifests/). <br><br>
+The idea is to separate the audio from the video stream and introduce recording and stream forwarding features.

 <img src="doc/screen.gif">